What is a Sand Mandala?

 Just seeing a mandala creates a great store of positive energy and makes one’s mind peaceful and clear.
 Understanding it fully means understanding the whole path to enlightenment.
 Each part of the mandala is rich in symbolism and reminds the meditator of the insights, states of mind and feelings he or she is trying to accomplish.

-Chenrezig (the Buddha of Compassion.) embodies enlightened compassion.
-If each of us could become more compassionate there would be greater harmony and less conflict in our world.
+Chenrezig (the Buddha of Compassion) embodies enlightened compassion.
+If each of us could become more compassionate, there would be greater harmony and less conflict in our world.
 The kind of compassion embodied by Chenrezig is unbiased and wishes to free all living beings, without exception, from the suffering they experience.
 To develop compassion two factors are essential.
-First we must fully acknowledge our own suffering because only then will we understand that all other ordinary living beings are suffering too.
-The other factor is the ability to see all living beings as near, dear and lovable.
-Compassion will then arise quite spontaneously.
+First we must fully acknowledge our own suffering because only then will we understand that all other ordinary living beings are suffering too, and then we must have the ability to see all living beings as near, dear and lovable, compassion can then arise quite spontaneously.

 Many people who have seen and heard His Holiness the Dalai Lama speak have been moved by the universality and compassionate nature of his words.
 Tibetan people consider His Holiness the Dalai Lama as an emanation of Chenrezig, the Buddha of Compassion.